annabook21/WAF_Genius_v2/README.md

 ## How It Works

-WAFGenius processes AWS WAF logs through a specialized parser that:
+WAFgenius processes AWS WAF logs through a specialized parser that:

 1. **Normalizes log data** into a consistent format regardless of source
 2. **Analyzes headers** to detect signs of manipulation or spoofing